RaphaelSwift/Around-Me/README.md

 ##tl;dr

-An Iphone application that search recent pictures and video posted by Instagram users around the user location.
+An iPhone application that search recent pictures and video posted by Instagram users around the user location.
 The images are displayed on a map and in a collection view.

 ##How to use